-- For Fall 2021, P2L 1 will be delivered online, except for the final session and possibly one additional session, to be held at SFU Burnaby Campus.
+- For Spring 2022, P2L 1 will be delivered online, except for the final session and possibly one additional session, to be held at Burnaby campus.

 - You will engage with the same group of students during the six weeks, allowing you to make meaningful social connections with your peers.